Moyacaca/TSRI_Air-Quality-Prediction/README.md

 ## Prediction with ground truth
 The one with ground truth(GT) will plot the ground truth in the line chart.

-You can give the order to get the result.
+Please give the order below.
 ```
 bash run_GT.sh <csv filename> <start date>
 ```